Simple and Optimal Randomized Fault-Tolerant Rumor Spreading: Adversarial Failures in the Randomized GP-Protocol

-Another implementation of the randomized $\GP$ algorithm with the same (asymptotic) bit complexity but a smaller \emph{maximal} appendix is the following.
+Another implementation of the randomized $\GP$ algorithm with the same asymptotic bit complexity but a smaller \emph{maximal} appendix is the following.
 If a processor needs to communicate to its neighbor a list $L=(j_1,\ldots,j_k)$ of length $k>n/\log n$, it appends to the rumor the {\em incidence list} of $L$; i.e. a $0/1$ vector $x$ of length $n-1$ with $x_{i}=1$ if $i \in \{j_1, \ldots, j_k\}$ and $x_i=0$ otherwise.
 If a processor has received such a rumor with appended \emph{task list} $x$, it creates a random permutation $\pi_x$ of the indices $\{ i \mid x_i =1 \}$.
 It then proceeds as usual, trying to spread the rumor to processor $\pi_x(1)$ in the next round.
 If less than $n/\log n$ indices need to be communicated, it is cheaper to pass the list itself.
 It is easily verified, using similar arguments as above, that this implementation yields a total bit complexity of $O(n \log^2 n)$.
-However, the length of the longest appendix is just linear in $n$.

-In Section~\ref{sec:derandomize} we describe an alternative algorithm in which the maximal size of a message appendix is in the order of $\log n$ bits.
+The length of the longest appendix is linear in $n$.
+That is, while the total bit complexity is comparable up to a $\log n$ factor to that of the GP algorithm, the maximum message size can be significantly larger in the randomized protocol.
+In Sections~\ref{sec:derandomize} and~\ref{sec:kwiseind} we describe two alternative algorithms in which the maximal size of a message appendix is in the order of $\log n$ and $\log^2 n$ bits, respectively.